 Professor of Spanish

 Professor Zamora’s research falls into five overlapping areas of interest: the poetics of the narrative genre in the Spanish nineteenth and twentieth-century novel; the rhetoric of ideological discourses in Spain from the eighteenth century to the present; the tropological use of the body, particularly through sex and scatology; the cultural trade between Spain and Latin America as a major element in the construction of their respective identities; and the trends, patterns and evolution of Spanish Cinema.
-He has published numerous articles on those topics and the book El doble silencio del eunuco.
-Poéticas sexuales de la novela realista según Clarín (1999).
-He is currently working in three book projects, one on Spanish ideological fictions, a second on post-national constructions of Spain through film, and another on the hidden and neglected centrality of excrement in Spanish and Western culture.
-In 2001 he received the Jeffrey Nordhaus Awards for Excellence in Undergraduate Teaching in the College of Arts and Sciences.
+He has published numerous articles on those topics and the books El doble silencio del eunuco.
+Poéticas sexuales de la novela realista según Clarín (1999) and Featuring Post-National Spain.
+Film Essays (2016).
+He is currently working in two book projects, one on Spanish ideological fictions and another on the hidden and neglected centrality of excrement in Spanish and Western culture.
+In 2001, he received the Jeffrey Nordhaus Awards for Excellence in Undergraduate Teaching in the College of Arts and Sciences.